Ranvir Shah

-Ranvir Shah is an Indian social activist, cultural catalyst, and businessman.
+Ranvir Shah is an Indian social activist, cultural catalyst, actor, and businessman.
 He is the Managing Director of P.S.
 Apparels, India & India Agro Exports and the Founder Trustee of Prakriti Foundation based in Chennai, South India.

 Stage

 He is the founder of Prakriti Foundation.
 Through the foundation, Shah has organized and directed cultural festivals like the annual Parks New Festival, The Festival of Sacred Music at Thiruvaiyaru, The 2010 Poetry with Prakriti Festival, The Hindu Best Fiction Awards, Lit For Life, which celebrate music, literature, dance, theater and visual arts.
 He has worked with playwrights and performing artist's like, Chandralekha, Shankar Tucker, Manjula Padmanabhan, Maya Krishna Rao, Akram Khan, Aruna Sairam, Dominique Vellard etc. He is the Managing Director of P.S.
 Apparels, India & India Agro Exports.
 Ranvir Shah has over two decades of experience in the domestic and international markets in garment exports through P.S.
 Apparels, India one of India's leading manufacturers of finished woven garments started in 1979 based in Chennai, India.
 He straddles the seemingly unconnected worlds of art and industry and attempts to create symbiotic links between the two, as a firm believer in the proactive role industry can play in non-commercial ventures and the importance of art in the human endeavour.